ionic-team/ionic-framework/core/src/foundations/README.md

 ## Design Tokens Architecture

-The Ionic Design Tokens are stored on `core/src/foundations/tokens`.
-Here we have the abstract primitive tokens that will be common between all themes.
+The Ionic Design Tokens come from the [outsystems-design-tokens repo](https://github.com/OutSystems/outsystems-design-tokens).
-Inside the `core/src/foundations/tokens/theme` we have the tokens that are specific to the new IOnic Theme, like primary colors, font-family and color states.

-Currently, six categories of tokens are stored:

-- Colors
-- Font
-- Scale
-- Border
-- Elevation
-- Z-index

-Using [Style Dictionary](https://amzn.github.io/style-dictionary/), these tokens generate 2 files inside `core/src/foundations`:
+Using the [outsystems-design-tokens package](https://www.npmjs.com/package/outsystems-design-tokens), we use its npx run build.tokens to pass our configuration file, that will generate 2 files inside `core/src/foundations`:

 - `ionic.vars.scss` - SCSS variables, based on the native ones, that are used internally on all CSS/SCSS code.
 - `ionic.utility.scss` - list of utility classes based on each Design Token.